nh-server/Kurisu/cogs/assistance-cmds/missingconfig.switch.md

 ---
-title: Getting the "No main boot entries found" error in hekate?
+title: Missing or wrong boot entries in hekate?
-help-desc: No main boot entries found solution
+help-desc: Getting the hekate_ipl.ini file from the guide
 aliases: missingco
 ---

-You forgot to copy the "hekate_ipl.ini" file to the bootloader folder on your sd card, or forgot to insert your sd card before booting hekate.

-Note that if hekate can't find a config, it'll create one.
-So likely you now have a hekate_ipl.ini in your bootloader folder, replace it with the one from [the guide](https://nh-server.github.io/switch-guide/user_guide/emummc/sd_preparation/)
+Your "hekate_ipl.ini" file is incorrect.
+You can download a new one [here](https://www.dropbox.com/s/kajvl1k696vvsod/hekate_ipl.ini?dl=1) to replace the one that is currently in your bootloader folder.